 If you went for one of those deals and paired the phone with a cut-price SIM only deal, then you could be looking at a very low cost handset to operate monthly…and one that you really wouldn’t hate either.

-Moto G5 review
+Moto G5 review in brief

 A brilliant and cheap handset bearing the Moto name